Renting Accommodation

 First-year undergraduates

 Accommodation for first-year students is allocated by the University’s accommodation service, Warwick Accommodation, provided the student applies as prompted during the application and admissions processes.
-Usually, all first-years that apply will be housed on campus.
+The university aims to house as many first year undergraduates as possible. (check for Warwick Accommodation's site for info)

 Second-year & returning undergraduates